Minoqi/CastleDB-Cleaner/README.md

 # Technical Details
 This script uses pythons built-in `os` and `json` libraries.

+You can keep up-to-date with bugs and future features in the `issues` tab.

 > [!WARNING]
-> This has not been tested with CastleDBs tilemap, although I would assume it would work.
+> This has not been tested with CastleDBs tilemap system.

 # Extra
 - You can get it on [itchio](https://minoqi/itchi.io/castledb-cleaner) as well